My Favorite Hostess Gifts

 What are the things she values?

-I created a card that explained each area and how the item connected to it and I tied onto the basket - was so simple!
+I created a card that explained each area and how the item connected to it, and I tied the card onto the basket - so simple!
 I just made sure the font fit the color scheme of the overall feel.
 Since I was going to be physically handing it to her and explaining it in person, I didn't feel the need to write a more to-the-point note.

 Be sure to think about (and perhaps explain) the WHY.